- Exposing attributes that a workspace is not aware of, such as those created by a SchemaMapper

 - Exposing attributes in a dynamic translation where source attributes may vary

 How does it work?

-- FME Attributes (fme_) and more obscure format-specific attributes that are not automatically shown in Workbench.
+- FME Attributes (fme_) and more obscure format-specific attributes that are not automatically shown in FME Workbench.

-You may enter the attribute names manually, or import attributes from any supported source dataset.
+You may enter the attribute names manually, import attributes from any supported source dataset, or import from upstream feature caches.
 Known attributes (including fme_ and format-specific attributes that are not currently exposed) can be selected from the drop-down menu.

 Once the attributes are exposed, they can be accessed elsewhere in the workspace.

 Data Type may be optionally set or changed.

 Cached Values and Data-Aware Attribute Names

 If Feature Caching is enabled, valid attribute names from upstream features are shown for attribute selection.